-Hello again.
+Hello again!
 You are thirty-four weeks now.
-We have answered a lot of your questions about childbirth over the last few weeks but we haven’t really touched upon c-sections.
+We have answered a lot of your questions about childbirth over the last few weeks, but we haven’t really touched upon c-sections.
 According to the National Center for Health Statistic’s latest reports, approximately 31% of moms giving birth in the United States will have a cesarean.
 With that in mind, we feel that it is very important for moms, especially first-time moms, to know more about c-sections.
-In this week’s newsletter we are going to tell you what you can do to reduce your chances of needing a c-section and also discuss some of the reasons for cesarean births.
-If you have had a c-section before you may be having a repeat c-section or you may be attempting a vbac (vaginal birth after cesarean).
-We are going to have some information for all you vbac girls in this newsletter as well.
+In this week’s newsletter, we are going to tell you what you can do to reduce your chances of needing a c-section, and also discuss some of the reasons for cesarean births.
+If you have had a c-section before, you may be having a repeat c-section or you may be attempting a vbac (vaginal birth after cesarean).
+We are going to have some information for all you vbac ladies in this newsletter as well.

 Mom: Now that you are close to delivering your baby, it would be best not to travel far from home.
 You should have a rear-facing car seat for your baby and know how to assemble it.
 You may be getting more anxious or irritable as you get closer to the day you will deliver.

 |Write out a childbirth cheat sheet for dad.|

 |If you have other children, prepare a bag with everything they need in it for when you go to the hospital.|

 |Make sure to have comfortable shoes or slippers for your hospital bag.|

 |Purchase sanitary pads for the hospital or when you go home from the hospital.|

 |Take a new belly picture for your scrapbook or journal.|

 Here are some of the reasons for why you might need a cesarean: